This page provides an overview of what to expect on the day you take the Medical Council of Canada Qualifying Examination (MCCQE) Part II.

-- Obtain a history and/or conduct a physical examination
+- Conduct a focused physical examination

-- Manage a patient problem
+- Manage/resolve a patient problem

 In stations with oral question(s), the examiner will ask you one to three brief questions after the first warning signal.
 In these stations, you will not be allowed to continue interacting with the patient after the first warning signal.

-After the final warning signal sounds, you must leave the station and move to the next one.
+After the final signal sounds, you must leave the station and move to the next one.
 You may not leave the station early.